 - main

 In this configuration, the project is checked out of the repository and the project dependencies are installed and cached.
-After caching the dependencies, the Gatsby build command npm run build runs to create a production build of the application in the public directory at the root of the project.
-This folder is then cached.
+After caching the dependencies, the Gatsby build command npm run build runs.
+This command creates a production build of the application in the public directory at the root of the project.
+The folder is then cached.

-Finally, the Netlify CLI deploys the site using the $NETLIFY_SITE_ID and $NETLIFY_ACCESS_TOKEN variables.
-The workflow configuration then ensures that only the main branch triggers a deployment to Netlify.
+The Netlify CLI then deploys the site using the $NETLIFY_SITE_ID and $NETLIFY_ACCESS_TOKEN variables.
+The workflow configuration ensures that only the main branch triggers a deployment to Netlify.

-Before you push this configuration for CircleCI to deploy the site, go to the src/pages folder of your project and change the Gatsby message in the index.js file from you just made a Gatsby site to you just deployed a Gatsby site with CircleCI.
+Before you push this configuration for CircleCI to deploy the site, go to the src/pages folder of your project.
+Change the Gatsby message in the index.js file from you just made a Gatsby site to you just deployed a Gatsby site with CircleCI.
 This new message will show that there has been a change in the deployed application.

-Commit all your changes and push to GitHub.
+Finally, commit all your changes and Push to GitHub.

-This will automatically trigger the deployment pipeline and a successful build.
+This will trigger the deployment pipeline and a successful build.

 Click the build to review the deployment details.